holepunchto/pear-docs/guide/starting-a-pear-terminal-project.md

 ## Step 2.
 Verify Everything Works

-Use `pear dev` to see that it works.
+Use `pear run` to see that it works.

 ```
-pear dev
+pear run --dev .
 ```

+> A directory or link needs to be specified with `pear run`, here `.` denotes the current Project directory.

 The app will now run.
 Note that it will keep running until you exit with `ctrl + c`.